HENERALPEPITO/CMSC-141/README.md

-Automata Project which display NFA and DFA application
+Automata Project which display NFA and and E-NFA algorithm using python